 It is important that the academic research community address the space weather challenge: there are a broad range of day-by-day impacts on modern technology, and a solar super storm has the potential to deliver a devastating blow to our technology dependent civilisation.

-The Australian Bureau of Meteorology's Space Weather Services is not a research institute and has limited staff capacity to support research.
+The Australian Bureau of Meteorology has limited staff capacity to support space weather research.
 We are interested in evaluating the performance of new approaches and models aiming to improve the prediction of space weather and its impact on technology:

 - Probabilistic predictions of solar flares, Solar Energetic Particle (SEP) events and solar radio bursts.